MizaGBF/Rosetta-Public/readme.md

 The IDs whose names start with `you_` such as "you_server" are for my crew.
 If you plan to use your bot in your own crew, set the corresponding IDs to the channels and roles you wish.
 These IDs are mostly used by the [YouCrew Command Cog](https://github.com/MizaGBF/Rosetta-Public/blob/main/cogs/youcrew.py).
-If you don't plan to use it, you might remove this file from the `cogs` folder, along with the related IDs in `config.json`.
+If you don't plan to use it, you might remove this Cog file from the `cogs` folder, along with the related IDs in `config.json`.

 ### First Boot